Norstone/norstone.github.io/_posts/2019-10-21-why-stacked-stone-panels-make-an-excellent-choice-for-exterior-stone-veneer.md

 date: 2019-10-21 00:00:00 -0400

 ---
 Natural stone has always been a great option for a timeless and durable look for exterior applications, and with the advent of pre-made natural stone panel systems, this look and the benefits of an exterior stone veneer are easier to attain than ever.
-Let's take a look at some of the different [Stacked Stone Panel Systems](https://www.norstoneusa.com/products/) that we make at Norstone and learn what makes they excellent choices for exterior stone veneer applications.
+Let's take a look at some of the different [Stacked Stone Panel Systems](https://www.norstoneusa.com/products/) that we make at Norstone and learn what makes them excellent choices for exterior stone veneer applications.

 ![Norstone Charcoal XL Stone Veneer Panels used on exterior residential feature wall](/uploads/2019/10/22/Exterior Stone Veneer Residential Feature Wall.jpg)